home-assistant/home-assistant.io/source/_integrations/onkyo.markdown

  If your receiver has second or third zone’s available, they are displayed as additional media players.

 {% configuration_basic %}
-max_volume:
-  description: The maximum volume of the receiver.
-For older receivers this was 80, newer receivers use 200.
-If you find the maximum volume of the receiver too loud, you can set this to a lower value to set Home Assistant's 100% volume to be that value. i.e., if your receiver has a maximum volume of 200 and you set this to 100, your receiver volume will be set to 50% when you set the volume in Home Assistant to 100%.
 sources:
   description: A list of mappings from source to source name to give custom names to the available sources.
 Unused sources may also be disabled.
 {% endconfiguration_basic %}

+## Maximum volume

+Different models of receivers have different volume ranges to set.
+Older receivers range from `0` to `80`, newer receivers to `200`.
+Since it's not possible to retrieve the range from de receiver, a number entity is created to set the maximum volume for each device.
+If you find the maximum volume of the receiver too loud, you can set this to a lower value to set Home Assistant's 100% volume to be that value. i.e., if your receiver has a maximum volume of `200` and you set the maximum volume number entity value to `100`, your receiver's actual volume will be set to 50% when you set the volume in Home Assistant to 100%.

 ## Playing media